Frequently Asked Questions

 • Outline development requirements

-• Screening of the Study Area: Lino Lakes is mapping the land’s topography, wetland boundaries, floodplains, existing roads/trails, and easements.
-This will provide a clear view of the area’s features and limitations related to development.
+• Screening of the Study Area: Lino Lakes mapped the land’s topography, wetland boundaries, floodplains, existing roads/trails, and easements.
+This provided a clear view of the area’s features and limitations related to development.

-Stakeholder Engagement: Those who are most likely to be impacted by development in the study area will be given opportunities to provide early input on development goals and scenarios.
+Stakeholder Engagement: Those who are most likely to be impacted by development in the study area were given opportunities to provide early input on development goals and scenarios.

-Resident Input: The city will share information with residents and ask for their input to ensure the community’s needs, values and ideas shape future development.
+Resident Input: The city shared information with residents and ask for their input to ensure the community’s needs, values and ideas shape future development.

-Creation of Development Scenarios: The city will use stakeholder feedback to produce development scenarios for the study area.
+Creation of Development Scenarios: The city used stakeholder feedback to produce development scenarios for the study area.

-Community Meetings: Public meetings will give all Lino Lakes residents and stakeholders the opportunity to observe and participate in the planning process.
+Community Meetings: Public meetings gave all Lino Lakes residents and stakeholders the opportunity to observe and participate in the planning process.

-• No. At no point in this process will Lino Lakes approve or reject a specific development plan.
-Mapping Northwest Main is an effort to identify goals for the area and gather public feedback on development scenarios.
+• No. At no point in this process did Lino Lakes approve or reject a specific development plan.
+Mapping Northwest Main was an effort to identify goals for the area and gather public feedback on development scenarios.

 • Community feedback was collected at three open house meetings between November 2024 and March 2025 along with online surveys, in person meetings and many discussions with residents and stakeholders.
 Feedback from residents was used to refine and narrow down the collection of four different development scenarios, presenting fewer and more refined options at each subsequent open house.
 After the third open house, the preferred scenario – Scenario 2 – was modified further to reflect the priorities expressed by residents, particularly the desire for a variety of housing types, desire to preserve open and green space, and support for the network of new sidewalks and trails.
 The updated Scenario 2 was then selected to advance through the Alternative Urban Areawide Review (AUAR) process.